davismj/davismj.github.io/_posts/2016-1-29-aurelia-bundling.md

         'aurelia-templating-resources',
         'aurelia-loader-default',

-        // Next, we include the optional Aurelia depnencies.
+        // Next, we include the optional Aurelia dependencies.
 Your project
         // may use dependencies not listed here.
         'aurelia-fetch-client',
         'aurelia-router',